The Dutch Big Four and Germany: AKU, Royal Dutch Shell, Unilever and Philips, 1890-1960.

 The Dutch Big Four and Germany

 In the first half of the twentieth century Dutch direct investments played a prominent role in Germany.
 In the 1930s Unilever had become the single largest foreign direct investor in Germany, almost as large as all American direct investments together.
-Nevertheless, AKU (now Akzo Nobel), Royal Dutch Shell and Philips had also made extensive investments in Germany at the time.
+Nevertheless, AKU, Royal Dutch Shell and Philips had made also extensive investments in Germany at the time.
 During the 1950s Dutch investments continued to grow luxuriantly.
 These strong investment relations created necessarily interdependence between the home and host countries of these multinationals.

 - How and why did these four Dutch multinationals could become so big in Germany?